-When you buy a new soldering iron or want to repair or replace your existing tip, there are different soldering tip sizes and styles from which you can choose.
-The most important aspect in choosing a soldering tip is that it is the right size for your job.
+When you buy a new soldering iron or want to repair or replace your existing tip, there are different soldering iron tip sizes and styles from which you can choose.
+The most important aspect in choosing the best soldering tip for electronics is that it is the right size for your job.

 A tip that is too small will not be as able to transmit heat to the joint which could cause poor solder flow and excessive tip wear.
 On the other hand, a tip that is too big can transfer too much heat to your application.
 In this case, it can potentially damage the circuit board and the area you are trying to solder.

-Below are some suggestions to help you find the correct tip size:
+Below are some suggestions to help you find the correct soldering iron tip size:

 Use the widest tip possible